Larissavvy/Census-Income/README.md

 |     13    | native.country |   object  |   Discrete  |   Native country of person   |
 |     14    |     income     |   object  |   Discrete  |   Income category of person  |

-Conclusion: I have used multiple Classification Models such as XGBoost, Logistic Regression, SVM and Hypertuned the parameter to give  better accuracy..
+Conclusion: I have used multiple Classification Models such as XGBoost, Logistic Regression, SVM and Hypertuned the parameters to give  better accuracy..